bapatchirag/nps-lab/README.md

 - *Experiment 5*: Implement iterative chat server that allows a client to chat with the server.
 - *Experiment 6*: Implementation of concurrent and iterative echo server using both connection and connectionless socket system calls
 - *Experiment 7*: Implementation of remote command execution using socket system calls.
+- *Experiment 8*: Encrypt and decrypt the data using RSA and exchange the key securely using Diffie-Hellman Key exchange protocol.